 - The resulting size of the image, and the saving in bytes are also displayed.

-Click Heat Map in the Preview Type field to view a heat map that shows the degree to which Image and Video Manager changed your image, then select Image to view the image again.
+Click Heat Map in the Preview Type field to view a heat map that shows the degree to which Image & Video Manager changed your image, then select Image to view the image again.

 Click Download Report to download and save the image previews to your computer.
 A zip file is downloaded containing of all of the possible permutations of perceptual quality levels and requesting browsers.